rosafilgueira/EMB_datastreaming/README.md

 ```

+  For avoiding to introduce the password for docker/docker-compose commands, we recommend to create two Unix groups, one called docker and other called docker-compose (see notes from: note_add_sudo_docker.txt) and add users to it.

 1. Upload the dockerized architecture-  (open a new tab - because the current one will be using for the docker-logs)

 ```